omarXzain/reading-notes-102/README.md

 Im from Syria.
 I graduated as a Civil engineer from damascus university .*
 ### Hobbies:
-1. graphic designer like making animated videos and photos
+1. Graphic designer like making animated videos and photos
-2. playing chess
+2. Play chess :)

 # link